Is Trane AC Worth the Extra Money?

 Trane builds a stout machine that is clearly well engineered and as I’ve witnessed with my own eyes after multiple visits to the factories they build them in…well tested.

-Speaking of practicing what I preach, it’s probably also worth noting that all of my equipment (even on my rental property) are either “better” or “best” tier models.
+Speaking of practicing what I preach, it’s probably also worth noting that all of my residential equipment is the “best” tier models.
 Don’t get me wrong, there are circumstances where I will recommend a base model, but if someone is going to be living in the home for a while, and budget allows, the case can usually be made why the homeowner and residents will be happier with a “better” or “best” model air conditioner and heating unit.

 It’s also worth mentioning, I’m talking specifically about conventional central air conditioners and heaters in this article.
 If we were discussing ductless air conditioners or VRF (variable refrigerant flow) units, we would be discussing Mitsubishi (who ironically recently announced a joint venture partnership with Trane).